Image by sasun bughdaryan from iStock

 Image by Pheelings Media from iStock

-This latter question is your secret weapon for several reasons:
+This question is useful for several reasons:

 2. Identifies the Decision-Maker: It helps you figure out if the person you’re talking to is the real decision-maker or just a messenger.